raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 Given our language for describing finite state recognizers, a more specific problem statement becomes:

-> Using our description language, write a finite state recognizer that recognizes valid descriptions of finute state recognizers.
+> Using our description language, write a finite state recognizer that recognizes valid descriptions of finite state recognizers.

 Armed with things like regular expressions, this is not difficult.
-Armed with finite state automata, this is still not difficult, but it is exceedingly labourious.
+Armed with finite state automata, this is still not difficult, but it is exceedingly laborious.
 Finite state automata live in the Turing Tar-Pit, a place where "Everything is possible, but nothing of interest is easy."[^ttp] Well, everything that a finite-state recognizer can recognize is possible, but still, nothing of interest is easy.

 [^ttp]: Perlisisms—"Epigrams in Programming" by Alan Perlis http://www.cs.yale.edu/homes/perlis-alan/quotes.html

 Given a problem that takes an hour to solve, a programmer is a person who spends three days writing tooling so that the problem can be solved in half an hour.
-We're programmers, so insted of griding away trying to make a huge, monoithic finite-state recognizer by hand, we'll build some tooling to write the finite state recognizer's description for us.
+We're programmers, so insted of griding away trying to make a huge, monolithic finite-state recognizer by hand, we'll build some tooling to write the finite state recognizer's description for us.

 The simplest place to start is the foundation of all practical software development: **Composition**.
 If we have ways of breakinga problem down into smaller problems, solving the smaller problems, and then putting the parts back together, we can solve very, very big problems.